DHunscher/urlnet-python-library/readme.txt

 1.4	COPY THE EXAMPLE PROGRAMS TO A LOCATION OF YOUR CHOICE

 The working directory you set in urlnet.cfg is a good starting point.
-If you copy the examples there, you won’t have to modify any code to override the working directory.
+If you copy the examples there, you won't have to modify any code to override the working directory.

 1.5	TEST THE INSTALL

-From your operating system shell’s command line, enter the command
+From your operating system shell's command line, enter the command

 python urltree1.py